modular-console

 6/10

 Today, I did not get much progress done.
 I was trying to figure out the best way to get audio.
 Turns out my janky solution from before was just too impractical.
 I researched and researched but got nothing.
 Then someone told me I could just use a TRRS USB to audio converter... that helps a lot!
 However, I haven't decided how I'm going to route the actual module yet.
-I, for some reason, decided to route wires instead: XXXXX
+I, for some reason, decided to route wires instead: Time Spent: 9 hours XXXXX

 6/11

 Today was also a slow day.
 I decided to start making the modules.
 But turns out that the Waveshare RP2040-1s don't have KiCad files.
 I tried converting EasyEDA files to KiCad, but it did not output THT.
 So...
 I just have to use EasyEDA 😭.
 Its super hard to use and I just strongly dislike it.
 Howver, desperate times call for desperate measures.
-I gotted this draft of a schematic: XXXXX
+I gotted this draft of a schematic: Time Spent: 8 hours XXXXX

 6/12